nasirodin/airports-api/README.md

 ```

 ## Run Project
-To run project and call API use the following commands
+Use the following commands to run the project and call the API
 ````
 docker compose up
 curl "http://localhost:8080/Airport?source=AMS&destination=IKA"